ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-cloudtocloud-vmaas.md

 ## Create a pairing between {{site.data.keyword.vcf-aas}} instances
 {: #vcda-migrating-cloudtocloud-vmaas-pairing}
+{: step}

 1. From the VMware Solutions console, install VCDA on a {{site.data.keyword.vcf-aas}} single-tenant source instance.
-For more information, see [Adding and deleting VMware Cloud Director Availability](/docs/vmware-service?topic=vmware-service-vcda-adding-deleting#vcda-adding-deleting-add-proc). {: #step-1}
+For more information, see [Adding and deleting VCDA](/docs/vmware-service?topic=vmware-service-vcda-adding-deleting#vcda-adding-deleting-add-proc). {: #step-1}
 1. Install VCDA on a {{site.data.keyword.vcf-aas}} single-tenant destination instance.
 1. Go to the source instance details page where you installed VCDA and click the **Add-on services** tab.
 1. Click the **{{site.data.keyword.vcf-aas}} pairings** tab and click **Create pairing**.